 On July 8th, 2014, Meredith, our youngest daughter,

-who had recently graduated from high school, was
+who had just graduated from high school, was

 driving home in the middle of the afternoon from the